After a relatively short two-year holding period and some unexpectedly rapid share price gains, I have decided to sell Victrex.

 - Revenues and profits were down by low single-digit percentages

 - No dividend increase, which was a first for Victrex after 25 years as a public company

 - Sales down 10% Energy and Industrial

-Despite these less than brilliant results, the company’s core markets were still growing and management were optimist (aren’t they always?) about the company’s prospects.
+Despite these less-than-brilliant results, the company’s core markets were still growing and management was optimistic about the company’s prospects.

 In particular, they were optimistic about its ability to move from selling raw polymer pellets to selling components like thin films, coatings and gears:

 “Although we recognise the time required to drive market adoption, we remain excited by the potential of our strategy.
 Moving downstream from polymer to parts, into selected semi-finished applications and components, will see Victrex extending the PEEK market, further differentiating us from competitors.
 Our focus remains on accelerating these opportunities, whether organically or through investment.” – David Hummel, Chief Executive of Victrex, 2016 Annual Report

 Investors were unimpressed and the share price stayed flat for the first half of 2017.